Keeping your engine running - the fact and fiction

 Fiction - "It's better to be inside the car than out of it - it protects me from the fumes"

-Fact - The air quality inside the car can be up to twice as worse than outside, and is even worse in Winter.
+Fact - The air quality inside the car can be up to twice as bad outside the car, and is even worse in Winter.
 Why not try walking or cycling on quieter routes?

 Fiction - "I need to keep the engine running to keep the heater on"